Armdroid/Armdroid-Arduino-Library/README.txt

 - try removing IC5 (74LS366) if installed, I am still investigating this issue.

 Welcome message not shown when connecting an Arduino Uno
-- i've had reports this message is not shown on startup, probably sometime to do with the changes in USB support and auto reset.
+- I've had reports this message is not shown on startup, probably sometime to do with the changes in USB support and auto reset.
 Serial driver should still function.

 The IRcontroller example has finally been added to the examples directory, although I've